gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

         <p>Allows to define the Model Coordination Specification based on the Model Behavioral Interface for one or more models.  [gemoc-studio 3.2.x]</p>
         <p>The MCL allows to define the Model Coordination Specification based on the Model Behavioral Interface for one or more models.
 The defined specification describes how to integrate heterogeneous models defining explicitly the coordination among them.

 Based on the Model Behavioral Interface, the Coordination Model Specification is composed by a set of Connectors.
-A connector defines how, when and under which synchronization constraint one or more data are conveyed from a model to another.</p>
+A connector defines how, when and under which synchronization constraint one or more data are conveyed from a model to another.
-        <p><a href="">Learn more</a></p>
+                <a href="">Learn more</a></p>
         <p><small>License EPL</small></p>
         <h4>Update site</h4>
         <ul>
            <li><a href="https://glose.gitlabpages.inria.fr/model-coordination-language/updatesite/20191213/">https://glose.gitlabpages.inria.fr/model-coordination-language/updatesite/20191213/</a></li>
         </ul>
+        <h4>Compatibility</h4>
+        <p>Checked last with GEMOC version 3.2.0</p>
     </div>
     <div class="col-md-4 col-md-pull-8">
         <img class="img-responsive img-hover" src="images/MCL_MBILang-screeshot.png" alt="">